bnb-chain/bc-migration-tool/README.md

 - `--home ${HOME}/.bnbcli`: Specifies the bnbcli home directory where the key file imported above is stored.

 You will be asked to input the password for your account.

-#### After BC-fusion

-After BC-fusion upgrade, the cross-chain transfer will be closed.
-You can recover your funds on the BSC side through the following steps:

-// TODO

 ### Create a validator on the BSC side